todx0/chatbot/README.md

 - `botBehavior`: Set up desired bot behavior.
 - `isTelegramPremium`: If bot account have Telegram premium, setting this to true will allow the bot to automatically transcribe media messages.
-- `randomReply`: This setting enables the bot to randomly reply to messages from a list.
+- `randomReply`: This setting enables the bot to randomly reply to a message in chat.
-- `wordsToReply`: Trigger words list for randomReply.
-Words should be comma-separated.
+- `replyThreshold`: The minimum length of a sentence that triggers a random reply to avoid responding to very short messages.
 - `randomReplyPercent`: The percentage of random replies.
 For example, 0.3 means 30%.
 - `chatCommands`: Set to true or false to enable or disable particular commands.